jomjol/AI-on-the-edge-device-docs/docs/Hardware-Compatibility.md

 # Hardware Compatibility

 ### General Remark
-Altrough a board looks similair, it can have major differences, eg.:
+Although a board looks similar, it can have major differences, e.g.:

 - Processor
 - Ram (Size! & Type) -> this Project needs at least 4MB RAM!